Analytical Tools

 Sensitivity Analysis

-Identify which sub-index changes most impact a country's GRS score.
+Identify which sub-index changes most impact a country's GRS score — an analysis that extends to GRS-z systemic components.
 The tornado diagram reveals the most sensitive risk drivers, while the stress test shows the full range of possible GRS outcomes under simultaneous perturbation.

 United States